Ictoan42/CCStorage/README.md

 `RemoteStorageSystem:getConfig()`

 Returns the configuration settings of the storage system, in the form of a `ConfigFile` object.
+(The class for which is in the `main` branch)